 IMPORTANT ANNUAL DATES FOR ATTORNEYS TO REMEMBER:

-• July 10 – On or before July 10 of each year, AIS will generate and send electronically to each attorney who is responsible for an assessment, or who has volunteered to contribute to the Fund, a notice of assessment for the next ensuing fiscal year.
-The AIS email will include notice to comply with the Federal Tax Identification Number disclosure and notice to comply with the pro bono and IOLTA reporting requirements.
+- July 10 - On or before July 10 of each year AIS will generate and send electronically to each attorney who is responsible for an assessment, or who has volunteered to contribute to the Fund, a notice of assessment for the next ensuing fiscal year.
+Payment may be made by credit card in AIS or by mailing a check or money order to CPF.
+The AIS generated email will include notice to comply with the Federal Tax Identification Number disclosure and notice to comply with the pro bono and IOLTA reporting requirements.

-• August 31 – Deadline for submitting a notarized Affidavit of Inactive/Retired Status for that fiscal year.
-Status changes requested on time will become retroactively effective July 1 of that same year.
+- August 31 – Deadline for submitting a notarized Affidavit of Inactive/Retired Status for the current fiscal year.

-• March 10 – No later than March 10 each year the AOC shall prepare, certify and transmit to the Court of Appeals a proposed Temporary Suspension Order and/or Decertification Order stating the names and Fund account numbers of those attorneys who failed to comply with the above stated obligations.
-At their discretion, the Court signs the Temporary Suspension and/or Decertification Order, usually at the March or April Conference.
+- March 10 – As soon as practicable after February 10, but no later than March 10 each year the Supreme Court of Maryland will receive a proposed Temporary Suspension Order and Decertification Order stating the names and Fund account number of those attorneys who failed cure the default stated in the Notice of Default.

 Rule 19-503 was amended in December 2018 to require Maryland lawyers to register with the Attorney Information System (AIS), and to permit the creation of a single compliance schedule so that reporting is done on a fiscal basis.
 Attorneys will receive an email notification once per year, in July, advising that the Client Protection Fund assessments, Tax ID updates, and Pro Bono and IOLTA reports are all due September 10 of each year.